 - Cover with foil and place on a middle rack in your preheated oven for 35 minutes.

-- After 35 minutes, remove the foil cover, increase the oven temp to 400 degrees and cooked for 10 more minutes, until the top is golden brown.
+- After 35 minutes, remove the foil cover, add the remaining 1/2 cup of mozzarella cheese, increase the oven temp to 400 degrees and cook for 10 more minutes, until the top is golden brown.

 - Remove from oven, let cool.
 Serve and garnish with freshly chopped basil.